 - Logging services

 - Error handling services

 - Authentication services

 - Online data capture and storage routines

-- Data access services (that provide customer information, account information, inventory information, etc)
+- Data access services (that provide customer information, account information, inventory information, and so on)

 - Connection pooling services

 - Caching services

-- Frameworks (STRUTS, security, etc)
+- Frameworks (STRUTS, security, and so on)

 - Validation routines

+- Web Services that are already in production that expose application interfaces

-Approximately 20% of every application is composed of domain-independent functionality (Poulin, 1996), so this type of functionality is highly reusable across the entire organization.
+Since a significant percentage of every application is composed of domain-independent functionality, this type of functionality is highly reusable across the entire organization.
 In addition, organizations typically want to standardize this type of functionality so that there is consistency across applications.
 The initial productivity savings for the few key assets mentioned above can be quite impressive.
 Many organizations realize several hundred thousand dollars in savings in a matter of months, in addition to the value derived through standardization.